Red Barons Webseiten

 In 1807 Napoleon takes Schadow's Quadriga as a trophy to Paris.

 The Quadriga returns to Berlin in 1814 and is reinstalled on top of the Gate in the spirit of Restoration following the Napoleon wars.
-The eagle and the iron cross are Karl Friedrich Schinkel's additions remembering the Befreiungskriege (wars of liberation) against Napoleon.
+The eagle and the iron cross are Karl Friedrich Schinkel's additions remembering the Befreiungskriege (Wars of Liberation) against Napoleon.

 The Brandenburg Gate becomes Berlin's symbol.

-Following the victory over the "arch-enemy" France in 1871 soldiers are parading through the Gate.
+Following the victory over the "arch-enemy" France in 1871, soldiers are parading through the Gate.

 Vale senex Imperator: On March 18, 1888, the funeral procession for Emperor Wilhelm I passes through the Gate.